bowo-prasetyo/forkbuild/docs/Protocol.md

 permitted to perform on a selected spatial object, not the object itself.
 Like all spatial state, it is derived from the current session and loaded documents rather than persisted or transmitted.

+Spatial Placement State (added 0.1.33) is explicitly excluded from the protocol.
+It describes where a brick would be placed in the current viewer's session, not a committed placement.
+The committed placement becomes part of the domain model (World/Brick) only after PlaceBrickCommand executes.

 WorldPosition